InfectedDuck/Scalable-Hit-Counter-API/README.md

 * **Automated Testing:** `unittest` framework can be integrated into CI pipelines to run tests on each push.
 * **Docker Image Build:** Automatic builds and deployment through DockerHub.
 * **Code Quality Checks:** Integrate `flake8` for linting and `pytest` for advanced testing during the CI process.

+## License
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details. <br>
+This project is made as a part of IBM Course.